If the court orders a subject individual not to possess a firearm under subd. 1.

 The 14-day deadline under sub.
 (7) (c) is subject to reasonable extension when the need for the extension is caused solely by the conduct and manipulation of the detained subject.
 County of Milwaukee v.
 Edward S., 2001 WI App 169

 , 633 N.W.2d 241

 By expressing the time requirement in sub.
 (7) (a) in terms of hours rather than days, the legislature manifested its intent that the clock start running immediately “after the individual arrives at the facility," rather than the next day.
 The “exclude-the-first-day" rule of s.
 990.001 (4) (a) and (d) does not apply in the context of this section under which 72 hours means 72 hours.
-Matter of the Mental Commitment of Ryan E.M., 2002 WI App 71
+Dodge County v.
+Ryan E.M., 2002 WI App 71

 , 252 Wis.
 2d 490